zfying/AI-Project/RNN_Encoder_Decoder/README.md

 Havard CS182 Fall 2018 AI Final Project

-## Dependencies

-The program requires the following dependencies (easy to install using pip):
- * Python 3
- * TensorFlow (tested with v0.10.0rc0.
-Won't work with previous versions)
- * CUDA (for using gpu, see TensorFlow [installation page](https://www.tensorflow.org/versions/master/get_started/os_setup.html#optional-install-cuda-gpus-on-linux) for more details)
- * Numpy (should be installed with TensorFlow)
- * Mido (midi library)
- * Tqdm (for the nice progression bars)
- * OpenCv (Sorry, there is no simple way to install it with python 3.
-It's primarily used as visualisation tool to print the piano roll so is quite optional.
-All OpenCv calls are contained inside the imgconnector file so if you want to use test the program without OpenCv, you can try removing the functions inside the file)

 ## Usage

 Put training data inside `/data/midi/ragtimemusic`.
 After modifying the training data, make sure to delete everything inside `/data/samples`.